digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Given a string representation of a decimal returns the decimal wrapped in ``Some``.
-If the input does not match the regexp ``[+-]?[0-9]+(\.[0-9]+)?`` or if the result of the conversion cannot be mapped into a decimal without loss of precision, returns None.
+If the input does not match the regexp ``[+-]?[0-9]+(\.[0-9]+)?`` or if the result of the conversion cannot be mapped into a decimal without loss of precision, returns ``None``.

   [*Available since version 1.5*]